 If it is in your neighborhood

-Just like preparing for any emergency, you need to have a minimum of a week’s worth of water and food.
+Just like preparing for any emergency, you need to have a minimum of a week’s worth of water and food; work up to a month’s worth.
 Grocery stores and shops all remained closed for five or six days in the neighborhoods affected by the L.A. riots.
 Many stores that got burned never reopened.

 Just like natural disasters, riots are survivable.
 But you must plan ahead, stay aware and stay calm.